ALBERTOPP/-Tareas_BioinfRepro2019_AEPP-/ProyectoUnidad5_AEPP./README.md

 (GBS) to capture and genotype SNP markers on 190 individuals from five wild and domesticated populations (Mississippi River, Missouri, D&B, Rio Grande and Texas).
 Stringent filtering of SNP-calling parameters resulted in 4275 SNP loci represented across all five populations.

+The project consists of a README, a SUMMARY and three folders (data, bin, meta) that contain the data and scripts necessary for the realization of the project.

+- Inside the folder [data](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./data.) is stored the information of the SNPs obtained in its vcf format.

+- In the folder [bin](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./bin.) the scripts that were used and some notes that facilitate the replication of the analyzes.

+- In the folder [meta](https://github.com/ALBERTOPP/Tareas_BioinfRepro2019_AEPP/tree/master/ProyectoUnidad5_AEPP./meta.) the graphs obtained in the analyzes.

 A preliminary visualization of the data will be done using the **vcfR 1.8 program**.
 Subsequently, a PCA was performed with the values of SNPs filtered (maf = 0.5) with the program **SNPRelate 3.8**, this with the purpose of observing if there is structure among the populations.
 Finally, a tree without root of the individuals in the program **PHYLOVIZ 2.0** was made to observe the genetic interactions of all the populations.
 Subsequently, the program ggplot2 is used to generate a graph that represents the results for both analyzes.